What Is The Shona Project?

 • Spread awareness of Shona’s online resources and highlight competitions and other initiatives throughout the year.

 • Attend monthly online meet-ups where they will meet brilliant role models, and discuss the issues which are important to them.
+Jambos are expected to attend at least 6 out of the 9 meetings over the academic year.
+Attendance is recorded in these meetings.

 • Engage with peers regularly via our WhatsApp Group.

-• Get involved in idea generation for everything Shona related, including writing articles, creating content and developing creative projects.
+• Get involved in idea generation for everything Shona-related, including writing articles, creating content and developing creative projects.

 • Initiate, plan and fulfil at least one Shona Project Programme during the 2023/2024 Academic Year.
 They could assist in arranging for us to come in to facilitate a workshop, have Transition Years attend SHINE Festival or get creative with our Safe Bathrooms challenge.
+Guidance will be provided on how to initiate these in schools.

 • An invitation to monthly/virtual meet-ups to form connections and talk about what is going on in the lives of teenagers.
 The meet-ups will also be attended by our network of positive role models and leaders; and will cover topics such as leadership, social activism, confidence, teamwork etc.